-Planning a funeral doesn’t have to be difficult or complicated, but it can feel overwhelming.
-Start here with Tippecanoe’s Complete Guide to Planning a Funeral.
+Planning a funeral doesn’t have to be complicated, but it can feel overwhelming.
+Start here with our Complete Guide to Planning a Funeral.
 With step-by-step insights and actionable strategies for finalizing every detail, you’ll have the tools you need at your fingertips.

-Because funerals often happen just days after death — within 24 hours in certain religions — the process be overwhelming.
-There’s a lot to do, countless considerations to weigh and seemingly endless lists of people to notify.
-On top of that, family and loved ones are often grappling with their own grief and heavy emotions which can impair decision-making and even paralyze the initial planning process.
+Because funerals often happen just days after death — within 24 hours in certain religions — the process is overwhelming.
+There’s a lot to do, countless considerations to weigh, and seemingly endless lists of people to notify.
+On top of that, family and loved ones often grapple with their own grief and heavy emotions which can impair decision-making and even paralyze the initial planning process.

 But funeral planning can’t be put on the back burner.
 Immediately following your loved one’s passing, it’s essential to get the wheels in motion.
 Much of this is tied to other decisions you’ll make — the burial or cremation, for example — which will help inform your next steps.
 Likewise, though, much of funeral planning relies heavily on the deceased’s life, expressed preferences, and, you knowing what would be appropriate to help begin the healing process.

 Still feeling overwhelmed?
-Take a breath and start here with Tippecanoes’s Guide to Planning a Funeral, so you can spend less time planning and more time celebrating your loved one’s life.
+Take a breath and start here with Tippecanoe Funeral Home’s Guide to Planning a Funeral, so you can spend less time planning and more time celebrating your loved one’s life.

 Working with a Funeral Expert

-The first thing you do when a loved one passes is contact the funeral home to remove the body and begin initial preparation.
-Tippecanoe’s funeral experts will take care of all of this for you.
+The first thing you do when a loved one passes is to contact the funeral home to remove the body and begin initial preparation.
+Sunset’s funeral experts will take care of all of this for you.

 A good first step?
 Ask for a planning checklist so you can keep tabs on everything you’ve done and everything that needs to be done, or make your own and include the following items:

-This, typically, comes down to one key decision: burial or cremation?
-Each comes with unique considerations, timelines and options — cremating your loved one’s remains may open the door for a memorial service at some point now or in the future, while a burial requires, minimally, that a cemetery service take place within a few days.
+One key decision: burial or cremation?
+Each option comes with unique considerations — cremating your loved one’s remains may open the door for a memorial service at some point now or in the future (check out our free Cremation Guide here), while a burial requires, minimally, that a cemetery service takes place within a few days.
 Choosing one or the other may also impact your immediate next steps, including everything from embalming and other preparations if there is to be a visitation to options for interment and more.